percona/psmdb-docs/docs/install/apt.md

 !!! note

-    Percona Server for MongoDB should work on other DEB-based distributions, but it is tested only on platforms listed on the [Percona Software and Platform Lifecycle](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mongodb) page.
+    Percona Server for MongoDB should work on other DEB-based distributions, but it is tested only on platforms listed on the [Percona Software and Platform Lifecycle](https://www.percona.com/services/policies/percona-software-support-lifecycle#mongodb) page.

-## Package Contents
+## Package contents

 | Package                 | Contains                                 |
 | ----------------------- | -----------------------------------------|